alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 that "words that often occur in the same context have similar meanings and that one can know a word by the company that it keeps\"[Wang, 2021:7].
-As such, the meaning of a word, although less tangible, turns to a web of interconnections to other ones that seam to occur simultaneously in certain contexts.
+As such, the meaning of a word, although less tangible, turns to a web of interconnections to other ones that seem to occur simultaneously in certain contexts.
 One easy way to visualise this, is to think of meaning as the ensemble of words you would use to describe something.
 A tiger is a "big cat, orange, dangerous, found in jungles\".
-The distributional framework, although this is a simplification, would then assign the web of all words, with stronger links to the aforementioned commonly occurring words as the meaning of "tiger\".
+The distributional framework, although this is a simplification, would then assign the web of all words, with stronger links to the aforementioned commonly occurring words, as the meaning of "tiger\".
 This makes distributional analysis particularly unfit to understand sentences, as entire sentences rarely appear multiple times, and even more rarely to a statistical significant degree.
 However, there is one crucial thing to notice here.